Sticky note advice to get you back where you belong.

 Well, these sticky notes say it is so.
 So I continue to jot these moments of enlightenment down, collecting them and coveting them.
 The edge of my desktop computer has become a little gallery of colorful layers of aha!

-“Yeah, fuck ’em.”, I responded with a knowing that I hadn’t felt before.
+“Yeah, fuck ’em.”, I shouted aloud with a knowing that I hadn’t felt before.
 I realized how much time and energy had been wasted on that imaginary approval button.
 I saw the wrongdoings of marketing education being shoved down our throats.
 I understood without a doubt how harmful those “likes” are to becoming that better something — whatever it is.

 And just like that, this little piece of advice was the shift necessary to gain a new perspective.
 It was a door I hadn’t chosen before that suddenly swung open.
 Light from the sky of possibility poured over me.
 I saw new choices laid out in front of me like a Christmas feast.
 My purpose, my real purpose, had now been re-purposed.
-I began connecting directly to my creative contributions as my purpose instead of a purpose that was driven by the approval of strangers.
+I began connecting my purpose directly to my creative contributions instead of a purpose that was driven by the approval of strangers.
 Aha!